DiLi-Lab/EMTeC/README.md

 ### Annotation on text-level

-In order to annotate the stimuli texts with readability scores, please run
+Please insert your huggingface access token in line 109 in `annotation/annotations.py`, then in order to annotate the stimuli texts with readability scores, please run
 ```bash
 bash run_annotation_text.sh
 ```